-TXT (LT-SX) Support: This item indicates if the Intel TXT support is enabled or disabled.
+TXT Support: This item indicates if the Intel TXT support is enabled or disabled.
+The default setting is Disabled.

 Intel TXT (LT-SX) Dependencies

 This feature displays the features that need to be enabled for the Intel Trusted Execution Technology to work properly in the system.